 The percentage of cases with missing income data are provided in Table 6.2.
-For most income variables, the per cent of missing income falls each wave for the first eight waves.
+For most income variables, the percentage of missing income falls each wave for the first eight waves.
 Part of the reason for this decline may be because respondents are becoming more comfortable with the survey.
 We also observe an increase in the proportion of missingness in wave 9 with the introduction of CAPI, perhaps because it is harder to skip back to earlier questions when the information becomes known (for example, when the respondent later asks their partner).
 For respondents, the variables with the highest percentage of missing cases (of those with income from the given source) are still business income, investments and private transfers.

 Table 6.3 shows how much of the mean income was imputed for each wave.
-For example in wave 8, 4.0 per cent of total financial year income was imputed in the responding person file, compared to 6.9 per cent in wave 1.
-Including the imputed income totals for non-respondents within responding households (but excluding children), the percentage of total financial year income imputed for enumerated persons is 11.4 per cent in wave 8.
+For example in wave 8, 4.5 per cent of total financial year income was imputed in the responding person file, compared to 7.6 per cent in wave 1.
+Including the imputed income totals for non-respondents within responding households (but excluding children), the percentage of total financial year income imputed for enumerated persons is 10.7 per cent in wave 8.

-This shows that while approximately one in ten responding persons are missing some component of financial year income in wave 8, only one twenty-fifth of the mean income comes from imputed values and the remainder is from reported values.
-At the household level, one in five households is missing some component of financial year income and one tenth of the mean income is from imputed values.
+Table 6.2 and Table 6.3 show that while approximately one in ten responding persons are missing some component of financial year income in wave 8, only one twentieth of the mean income comes from imputed values and the remainder is from reported values.
+At the household level, about one in five households is missing some component of financial year income and one tenth of the mean income is from imputed values.

-Table 6.2: Proportion of cases with missing income data, waves 1 to 9 (per cent)
+Table 6.2: Proportion of cases with missing income data, waves 1 - 12 (per cent)